 by Paul Mealling on 05 January, 2020 in Essentials

-What you’re about to discover here is really great when you want to build strength-endurance in your hips, legs and feet.
-You might be getting back on your feet after injury, or maybe want to build condition prior to heavier training.
+What you’re about to discover here is really great when you need to build strength endurance in your hips, legs and feet.
+You might be getting back on your feet after injury, or maybe you need to build some foundation condition prior to heavier training.

 In summary, this is the method:

 You walk for exactly 15 minutes, 3 times per week for 1 month.
 Each time you go out your goal is to walk slightly further than last time.
 Additionally, pro-active warm-up and cool down exercises form part of the session, so you can expect the session to take 30 minutes total.

 It might sound simple but that doesn’t mean it’s easy.
 Now for the details.

 This really is one of my favourite things to do when (re)building functional leg condition.
 I would even say that this should be done from time to time for everyone.
 It works very well with your other exercises and has a nice progressive feel to it.
 If you do it right, by the last few sessions your legs will be burning and you’d rather be jogging.
 But you mustn’t break into a jog.
 That would make it easier, and the progressive difficulty is where the benefit lies.
 You can use a treadmill but if you have access to a flat area to walk, like the seafront, I suggest you do it as follows.
 Always start in the same place.
 Set a repeating count-down timer to go every 7 and half minutes and start walking at an easy pace.
 When the timer goes, make a mental note of exactly where you got to as you turn around for the walk back.
 The challenge on the way back is to get back to the start in exactly 7 and a half minutes.